 A harrowing road trip across the wintry plains of Wyoming has lasting consequences for best friends whose lives drastically diverge in the weekend’s troubled wake.
 Set in Wyoming in the post-Watergate era of second-wave feminism and spanning four subsequent decades, Cowboy State is about two remarkable, very different women and their complicated relationship; about family deceptions, and the natural and cultural forces that shape our lives.

-Cowboy State is unpublished; I am seeking representation.
+Cowboy State, a 110,000-word novel, is unpublished; I am seeking representation.

 Excerpt from Chapter 1 (1976)

 If they’d known how bad it was going to get, they might have turned around.
 The signs were there, but they didn’t care.
 They were having a good time.
 They were immortal.

 Not far out, when they were still passing the seventy-thousand-acre Benedict Ranch, the first flurries appeared in an ashen sky.
 Bo Hendrickson and her best friend, Greer McAlister, were seventeen; Greer’s brother, Jamie, just fifteen.
 They should have started off hours ago but hadn’t, out of inexperience and a distorted sense of capacious time.
 An entire weekend lay ahead: road trip to Laramie without adult interference, motel room to themselves, and the most indeterminate of agendas.
 Forget about winning the state basketball championship; Carey High hadn’t made it beyond quarterfinals.
 A drag, but there remained the undefeated possibility of crashing a kegger or two tonight.
 They would spend tomorrow at the University of Wyoming field house, taking part in the intrigues, scandals and rites of passage that, according to upperclassmen, would predictably play out in the bleachers and at the parties.
 Sunday, they’d sleep in and drive the two-and-a-half hours back home.